Arena AufSchalke: Speedway

 The Veltins-Arena was supposed to host the 2008 Speedway Grand Prix of Germany.
 It was scheduled to take place on 11 October 2008.
 However, the meeting was cancelled because the track (temporary) was deemed unsafe by the Fédération Internationale de Motocyclisme (FIM) jury due to adverse weather conditions (even though the retractable roof was closed for the duration of laying the track).
 The event was re-staged at the Polonia Stadium, Bydgoszcz, Poland, on 18 October and was renamed the 2008 FIM Final Speedway Grand Prix.

 2010 Ice Hockey World Championship

 The opening game of the 74th IIHF World Championship took place at Veltins-Arena on 7 May 2010.
 At this occasion the crowd of 77,803 set a then World Record for ice hockey attendance.
 The host team Germany beat the United States 2–1 in overtime.

 2018 German Darts Masters

 The stadium hosted the 2018 German Darts Masters.
 The event achieved a record-breaking attendance of 20,210, the most ever at a darts event.
 The event was won by Mensur Suljović.

-Concerts

-The arena is frequently used as a venue to host concerts.
-It has hosted three editions of the Rock im Pott festival, in 2012, 2013, and 2017 with artists like Placebo, The BossHoss, Red Hot Chili Peppers, Biffy Clyro, Deftones, Casper, Tenacious D, Volbeat and System of a Down.
-The arena hosted other concerts besides Rock im Pott by artists like The Rolling Stones, Bruce Springsteen, Bon Jovi, Guns N' Roses, Robbie Williams, Metallica, AC/DC, U2, Coldplay, Depeche Mode, Hardwell, Ed Sheeran, Pur, Herbert Grönemeyer and Pink.

-It is one of the stages for an upcoming Rammstein stadium tour.